 Summary and Conclusions

-Overall, positive psychology is an exciting and promising field that has the potential to transform your life in lasting ways.
+As you can see from the positive psychology example above, this approach is part of an exciting and promising field that has the potential to transform your life in lasting ways.
 Even if we do a more focused kind of treatment, such as cognitive-behavioral (CBT), we will still do it within the framework of this approach.
 You can decide how much our treatment together will be wrapped in this framework – for some, this approach becomes the primary aspect of our work together, but for others, it becomes an adjunct to a more specific approach to therapy.

-Here is an excellent article from Psychology Today and Harvard University to learn more about positive psychology.
+Here is an excellent article from Psychology Today about how positive psychology works.

 Positive Psychology in My Practice

-I incorporate many of the basic pillars of positive psychology into my work.
+Like most positive psychology therapists, I incorporate all the basic pillars of this method into my work, even when we choose different approaches.
 We won’t ignore the past, but we will not see it as something that has to hold you back.
 We’ll explore what got you here, but only in the context of how you can move forward and reach new goals.
-As much as positive psychology is a fairly general approach, your own specific treatment plan will have specific and measurable goals.
+As much as positive psychology is a fairly general approach, your specific treatment plan will have specific and measurable goals.
 I use it with individuals and couples and also in psychological testing.

-I also use positive psychology in several of my specialty services and intensive therapy services.
+I also use this method in several of my specialty services and intensive therapy services.
 For example, given that this approach is popular in organizational psychology, I use it in Executive Coaching.
-I also use it in my college admissions specialty as well, both to reduce stress and open up a feeling of possibility.
+I also use it in my college admissions specialty to reduce stress and open up a feeling of possibility.
+This approach works virtually or I can refer you to positive psychology therapists in your area.

-I welcome any questions about Positive Psychology and its use in therapy through the contact page.
+I welcome any questions about Positive Psychology and its use in therapy through the contact page or schedule a consultation anytime.